MSRA Webinar Series - Endangered Bats and Stream Restoration: What it Means for Your Projects feat. Julie Slacum and Sabrina Deeley of USFWS

 Where: GoToWebinar

-Following your registration, and prior to the event, you will receive a webinar link from GoToWebinar which will give you access to the webinar.
+Following your registration, and prior to the event, you will receive a webinar link from GoToWebinar on the morning of the webinar which will give you access to the webinar.

 Will you be attending?